Hi! I'm Lasse 🙋♂️

 In the summer of 2019, I finished my Master’s degree in Business Intelligence with great results.
 Five years in the university allowed a lot of free time to chase different ideas and gain real-life experience while still being able to apply theory to those learnings.
 Because we’re being paid to educate ourselves in Denmark, exploring projects and ideas during studies is a no-brainer.
 In countries where you’re not, I would highly reconsider spending five years building up your debt.
 Go find whatever you want to learn on sites like Udemy or YouTube instead.

 Launch It / Bite (App Development and Startup, Co-founder)

-Along three other entrepreneurs, we founded a app development consultancy which handled various projects.
+Along with three other entrepreneurs, we founded an app development consultancy that handled various projects.
 While doing so, we also started our own project called “Bite”, which allowed neighbors to share meals with each other.
 Due to disagreements, I decided to leave the company (learned a ton from this).

 Tryksagen (E-commerce, 2015, Co-founder)

-Without knowing a whole lot on printed matters, I started broking a large danish company’s products and selling it of our own site (yes, the logo is genius).
+Without knowing a whole lot about printed matters, I started broking a large danish company’s products and selling them on our own site (yes, the logo is genius).
 Within the first three months, only using outreach in Facebook groups, we reached around $10k revenue which I’m pretty proud of.

 SødeKartofler.dk (Affiliate, 2014)

 After having started my first e-commerce business (see below), I wanted to experiment with the world of affiliate maarketing, since I’d heard so many great things about it.
 With some very basic research, I found out that sweet potatoes were increasing in popularity.
 Therefore, I quickly found an affiliate site selling sweet potato powder and put up a blog.
 After not very long, I realized that my passion for sweet potatoes wasn’t as great as I originally thought and closed the site back down (laughing while writing this).